 Formula Engine Versions

 We support two versions of the formula engine: V1 and V3.
-The V1 engine remains the default engine and all formulas created prior to 2018 were created with the V1 engine.
+All formulas created prior to 2018 were created with the V1 engine.
 The V3 engine utilizes many architectural and technological improvements to offer efficiency and performance gains.
-However, your contacts at SAP Cloud Platform Open Connectors will upgrade your formulas for you at first.
-This helps us to understand the consequences and to evaluate the results of the upgraded formulas.
-Over time you will be able to upgrade your own formulas, and soon the V3 engine will be the default engine on which you will build all formulas.
+The V3 engine is the default engine for all new that are created via the UI.